codepath/android_guides/Installing-Android-SDK-Tools.md

-The Android SDK can be installed automatically using [Jake Wharton's SDK Plugin](https://github.com/JakeWharton/sdk-manager-plugin) or using the Android SDK Manager GUI or by manually downloading the SDK from the official site.
+The Android SDK can be installed automatically using [Jake Wharton's SDK Plugin](https://github.com/JakeWharton/sdk-manager-plugin), using the Android SDK Manager GUI, or by manually downloading the SDK from the official site.
 Below is an overview of all three approaches.

 ## Installing the Android SDK (Automated Way)

 You can use [Jake Wharton's SDK Manager](https://github.com/JakeWharton/sdk-manager-plugin) to manage all missing SDK dependencies.
 It is particularly useful for simplifying the steps of retrieving the Build Tools or SDK version used in your project.

 Make sure to be on at least Android Gradle v1.2.3 if you are using Google's new [[Design Support Library]].
 There are some issues with not finding the support library with an external Android SDK as discussed in this [Stack Overflow article](http://stackoverflow.com/questions/19958213/how-to-add-android-support-repository-to-android-studio).

 The `android-sdk-manager` plugin needs to be declared before the regular `com.android.application` plugin is applied.
 If you have [multiple subprojects](http://gradle.org/docs/current/userguide/multi_project_builds.html) used in your app, make sure every `build.gradle` has this dependency included.